 ~ Author Unknown

-- Not being aware of the vulnerability of the investments making up your pension fund.
-Having all your eggs in one basket
+Not being aware of the vulnerability of the investments making up your pension fund.
+Not being diversified and having all your eggs in one basket

-Eliminate all obvious mistakes.
+It is up to you to eliminate all these obvious mistakes.
 As even with careful planning things will go wrong and there will be unforeseen disasters.

 Never forget people who have written goals are vastly more financially successful than those that don't.
 Ongoing goal setting and focus will be a critical part of your successful retirement.